LaunchCoderGirlSTL/web_dev_2_instructions/cg_ed_3.md

 Now let's go back to your cg education project.

-Our goal: To use our new knowledge to implement a prompt that asks the user to enter a student's expected college graduation date and then based on the entered month and year welcomes the high school or college student.
+Our goal: To use our new knowledge to implement a prompt that asks the user to enter a student's expected college graduation date and then based on the entered month and year, welcome the high school or college student.

 **STEP 2: Welcoming Some Students**
 Now we are going to practice writing some anonymous functions.
 Yay!